Questions about licensing that are addressed below:

 12. Payments and artist fee payment schedules.

-What are the Independent Media Arts Alliance (IMAA) and Canadian Artists Representation / Le Front des artistes canadiens (CARFAC) artist fee payment schedules?
+What are the Independent Media Arts Alliance (IMAA - AAMI) and Canadian Artists Representation / Le Front des artistes canadiens (CARFAC - RAAV) artist fee payment schedules?

 Both organizations delineate livable wages for artists for various services rendered.
 Updated information can be found on their respective websites: